yadatdtn-ctrl/facial-expression-recognition-framework/docs/proposal.md

 ## Section 12 — Expected Figures and Tables

-## Section 12 — Expected Figures and Tables

 All figures will be saved as `.png` files in the `/figures/` directory of the GitHub repository and generated during model training on Kaggle.